Place-based Education Plans

 Japanese learning continues to be an OEP priority.
 This year has featured several engagements with the Japanese Consular General.
 Students have had the opportunity to visit the Japanese Consulate and welcome the Consular-General to Japanese cultural events during the year.

 The OEP, through OSPS and SOC, has successfully applied to be part of the Local Native Speakers Language Assistant program in 2023.
-This program offers only limited places, and securing

 the services of a language assistant as part of this program for a second year is a great outcome.
 In no small part, this success can be attributed to OSPS and SOC jointly funding the appointment of a language assistant in 2023, as the program only provides partial funding.